vrushal09/PassNext/PassNext/FIREBASE_AUTH_README.md

 2. **View Passwords**: All passwords are displayed in a scrollable list
 3. **Edit Password**: Tap "Edit" on any password item to modify it
 4. **Delete Password**: Tap "Delete" with confirmation to remove a password
-5. **Copy Data**: Tap on account fields to copy to clipboard, password copying requires biometric authentication
+5. **Copy Data**: Tap on account fields to copy to clipboard, use the "Copy" button next to passwords (requires biometric authentication)
-6. **Show/Hide**: Toggle password visibility with biometric authentication for security
+6. **Always Secure**: Passwords are always hidden and never displayed in plain text

 ### Security Considerations:
 - All passwords are associated with the authenticated user's UID
 - Users can only access their own passwords
+- **End-to-end encryption using AES-256 with user-specific keys**
+- **Sensitive data (account, password, notes) encrypted before storage in Firestore**
+- **Service names remain unencrypted for search and display purposes**
+- **Passwords are always masked and never displayed in plain text**
-- **Biometric authentication required to view or copy passwords (if available on device)**
+- **Biometric authentication required to copy passwords to clipboard (if available on device)**
 - **Automatic fallback to direct access if biometric authentication is not available**
+- **Key derivation using PBKDF2 with 10,000 iterations**
 - Biometric authentication adds an extra layer of security
 - Data is stored in Firebase Firestore with built-in security rules